-The first-ever Energy Services Coalition Energy Stewardship Champion awards were given to ten states in 2016.
-Champion states were recognized for a combination of their political leadership, programmatic design, and the amount of private sector investment in guaranteed energy savings performance contracting (GESPC) in their state.
-The Champion states include: Massachusetts, Colorado, Delaware, Kentucky, New Mexico, North Carolina, Washington, Hawaii, Virginia and Ohio.
+The first-ever Energy Services Coalition Energy Stewardship Champion awards were given to ten states.
+The 2016 ESC Champion states were recognized for a combination of their political leadership, programmatic design, and the amount of private sector investment in Guaranteed Energy Savings Performance Contracting (GESPC) in their state.
+The Champion states in alphabetical order include: Colorado, Delaware, Hawaii, Kentucky, Massachusetts, New Mexico, North Carolina, Ohio, Virginia, and Washington.

 The chart below demonstrates that each of the Champion states have a great many programmatic key attributes in common:

 While the Champion states have similarly designed programs based on the ESC’s Key Attributes, there are areas in programmatic design or political leadership in which their individual state’s efforts are recognized as best practices as presented in the highlights below: